mdcnn/mdcnn.github.io/README.md

 }

 #### @article{zhao2022MDC-IE,
-  title={Multiple Description Coded-Image Enhancement Method With Joint Learning of Side- and Central-Decoding Features}, author={Zhao, Lijun and Cao, Congying and Zhang, Jinjing and Bai, Huihui and Zhao, Yao and Wang, Anhong}, journal={Application Research of Computers}, pages={1--x},
+  title={Multiple Description Coding Image Enhancement Method With Joint Learning of Side- and Central-Decoding Features}, author={Zhao, Lijun and Cao, Congying and Zhang, Jinjing and Bai, Huihui and Zhao, Yao and Wang, Anhong}, journal={Application Research of Computers}, pages={1--x},